 Next, boil some salted water in a large saucepan, add the seeds and boil for 5-10 minutes depending on the size, then drain on kitchen towel.
 Toss the drained seeds with a little oil, some seasoning and spread evenly across a large baking sheet before roasting at 180C/gas 4 for about 8-10 minutes.

 You can add lots of different flavours to your seeds before roasting.
 Try paprika, chilli, cumin or a little brown sugar and honey for candied seeds.
 Alternatively, just season with rock salt and pepper.
+Our Chinese spiced seed mix is flavoured with five-spice powder and makes the perfect healthy snack to nibble on while watching TV.

 How to store

 The roasted seeds will stay fresh in an airtight container for up to three days.
-After that they might lose their crunch.
+After that, they might lose their crunch.

 Your roasted seeds will taste great sprinkled over salads or vegetable side dishes, served as a snack with drinks as a healthier alternative to nuts, or mixed with dried fruit and nuts to create a trail mix for packed lunches.
+For something more indulgent, combine pumpkin seeds with chocolate and cookie dough to make some seriously tasty biscuits, as shown in our next level cookies 4 ways video:

 More ways with pumpkin seeds…